polhdez/vmware-x11-delay-fix/README.md

-# Fix for the startup delay on X11 using KDE Plasma specially
+# Fix for the startup delay on X11 using KDE Plasma on VMWare (possibly others too)
 Patch based on this commit https://github.com/shoffmeister/drm/commit/db85c9dc0553414ca77d5442fb7c203f550f267a

 This script builds Ubuntu deb packages patching the source code of the latest libdrm2.